abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 The equivalence of primary and composite propositions
 ---

-Important to stress that although in the leftmost proposition the green ball is wrapped in a gray ball to make the diagram prettier propositions that are composed of several premises (symbolized by gray balls, containing some other balls) are not in any way different from "primary" propositions (single-color balls).
+It is important to stress that although in the leftmost proposition the green ball is wrapped in a gray ball to make the diagram prettier propositions that are composed of several premises (symbolized by gray balls, containing some other balls) are not in any way different from "primary" propositions (single-color balls) and compose in the same way

-As a result, (again similar to what we saw with category theory) we can compose propositions with multiple levels of nesting (*recursively* as the computer science people say.)

 ![Balls as propositions](balls_propositions.svg)

 Modus ponens
 ---

-As an example of a proposition that contains multiple levels of nesting (and a great introduction of the subject in its own right), consider one of the oldest (it was alredy known by Stoics at 3rd century B.C.) and most famous propositions ever, namely the *modus ponens*.
+As an example of a proposition that contains multiple levels of nesting (and also a great introduction of the subject of logic in its own right), consider one of the oldest (it was already known by Stoics at 3rd century B.C.) and most famous propositions ever, namely the *modus ponens*.

-Modus ponens is a proposition that states that if **A** is true and if also **A → B** is true (that is, if **A** implies **B**), then **B** is true as well.
+Modus ponens is a proposition that states that if proposition **A** is true and also if proposition **(A → B)** is true (that is, if **A** implies **B**), then **B** is true as well.
 For example, if we know that "Socrates is a human" and that "humans are mortal" (or "being human implies being mortal"), we also know that "Socrates is mortal".

 ![Modus ponens](modus_ponens.svg)

-Let's dive a little deeper.
-The proposition is composed of two other propositions in a **follows** relation where the proposition that follows (**B**) is primary (or at least could be, again, pretty diagrams before all), but the proposition from which **B** follows is not.
-Let's call that one **C** - so the whole proposition becomes **C → B**.
+Let's dive into it.
+The proposition is composed of two other propositions in a **follows** relation where the proposition that follows (**B**) is primary , but the proposition from which **B** follows is not (let's call that one **C** - so the whole proposition becomes **C → B**).

 Going one more level down, we notice that the **C** propositions is itself composed of two propositions in an **and**, relationship - **A** and let's call the other one **D** (so **A ∧ D**), where **D** is itself composed of two propositions, this time in a **follows** relationship - **A → B**.
+But all of this is better visualized in the diagram.

 Tautologies
 ---

-Because the content of propositions in logic is abstracted away, we often cannot tell whether a given proposition is true or false.
-However, with propositions such as *modus ponens* we can: modus ponens is *always true*, regardless of whether the propositions which form it are true.
-If we want to be fancy, we can also say that it is *true in all models of the system* (a model being a set of real-world premises are taken to be signified by our propositions).
+Because the content of propositions in logic is abstracted away, we often cannot tell whether a given proposition is true or false without knowing their values.
+However, with propositions such as *modus ponens* we can: modus ponens is *always true*, regardless of which are the propositions which form it and whether they are true or false.
+If we want to be fancy, we can also say that it is *true in all models of the logical system*, a model being a set of real-world premises are taken to be signified by our propositions.

 For example, our previous example would not stop being true if we substitute "Socrates" with any other name, nor if we substitute "mortal" for any other quality that humans possess.

 ![Variation of modus ponens](modus_ponens_variations.svg)

 Propositions that are always true are called *tautologies*.
-And their more-famous counterparts that are always false are the *contradictions*.
+And their more-famous counterparts that are always false are called *contradictions*.
 You can turn each tautology into contradiction or the other way around by adding a "not".

-The simplest tautology, is the one which states that a proposition implies itself (e.g. "All bachelors are unmarried").
+The simplest tautology is the statement that each proposition implies itself (e.g. "All bachelors are unmarried").
 It may remind you of something.

 ![Identity tautology](tautology_identity.svg)